SameerShahed71/FlashMind/README.md

   - Multipart: `pdf` file field (PDF up to ~20 MB)
 - **Response:** `[{ "question": "string", "answer": "string" }, ... ]`
 - On errors, the backend returns `500 { "error": "Generation failed" }`.

-## Development Tips
-- The frontend uses Tailwind; edit `src/App.jsx` for components and `src/index.css` for global styles.
-- Flashcards are revealed on click; the copy button concatenates all questions/answers for quick sharing.
-- Keep the backend console open to inspect Gemini responses if parsing fails—adjust the prompt as needed.

 # Pull Requests Welcome!
 - Fork the repo, create a feature branch, and submit changes via pull request.